 Division of Languages and Literature

-- Fulfill the general requirements for a graduate degree at Delta State University;
+- Fulfill the general requirements for an undergraduate degree at Delta State University.

-- Complete graduate work consisting of core courses and elective hours as specified;
+- Complete work consisting of core courses, major field hours, and elective hours as specified.

-- Earn a grade point average of at least 3.0 overall; Earn a grade of B or higher in GLS 600;
+- Earn a grade point average of at least 2.0 in the major field and overall.